Meeco/js-sdk/README.md

 OPTIONS
-  -e, --environment=environment  [default: .environment.yaml] environment config file -p, --password=password        Password to use for the new user
+  -e, --environment=environment  [default: .environment.yaml] environment config file -p, --password=password        Password to use for the new user (will be prompted for if not provided)

 EXAMPLE
-  meeco users:create -c path/to/user-config.yaml
+  meeco users:create -p My$ecretPassword1
 ```

 _See code: [src/commands/users/create.ts](https://github.com/Meeco/cli/blob/master/src/commands/users/create.ts)_

 ## `meeco users:get`

-Fetch details about Meeco user from the various microservices
+Fetch details about Meeco user from the various microservices.
+Provide either a User config file or password and secret.
+Outputs an Authorization config file for use with future commands.

 ```
 USAGE
   $ meeco users:get

 OPTIONS
-  -c, --user=user                user config file
-  -e, --environment=environment  [default: .environment.yaml] environment config file -p, --password=password        the password of the user -s, --secret=secret            the secret key of the user
+  -c, --user=user                User config file (if not providing secret and password) -e, --environment=environment  [default: .environment.yaml] environment config file -p, --password=password        the password of the user (will be prompted for if not provided) -s, --secret=secret            the secret key of the user (will be prompted for if not provided)

-EXAMPLE
+EXAMPLES
   meeco users:get -c path/to/user-config.yaml
+  meeco users:get -p My$ecretPassword1 -s 1.xxxxxx.xxxx-xxxxx-xxxxxxx-xxxxx
 ```

 _See code: [src/commands/users/get.ts](https://github.com/Meeco/cli/blob/master/src/commands/users/get.ts)_